-➤ Complete and test-fly the actual rocket to be used in the flyoff (this flyoff rocket must have been test-flown before arrival at the flyoff)
+Complete and test-fly the actual rocket to be used in the flyoff.
+This flyoff rocket must have been test-flown before arrival at the flyoff, as there is no opportunity for test-flying at the flyoff site.

 APPENDIX 2